-Based on the NC retail share of projected billing period costs as presented by the Company and discussed in the Evidence and Conclusions for Finding of Fact No. 28, and the NC projected retail sales for the billing period as presented by the Company and discussed in the Evidence and Conclusions for Finding of Fact No. 26, the Company proposed the following increment/(decrement) prospective fuel and fuel-related cost factors by customer class, excluding regulatory fees:
+Based on NC's retail share of projected billing period costs as presented by the Company in the Evidence and Conclusions for Finding of Fact No. 13, and NC's projected retail sales for the billing period as presented by the Company discussed in the Evidence and Conclusions for Finding of Fact No. 11, the Company proposed the following increment/(decrement) fuel and fuel-related factors by customer class, excluding regulatory fees:

 N.C.
-Retail Customer Class DEP Proposed in ¢/kWh
+Retail Customer Class Increment/(Decrement) in ¢/kWh

 Residential 2.344

 Small General Service 2.527

 Medium General Service 2.468

 Large General Service 2.056

 Lighting 2.281

-In his testimony, Public Staff witness Metz stated that, based on his investigation, the projected fuel and reagent costs are reasonable and were calculated appropriately with the exception of CTG lawsuit-related costs.
-Therefore, witness Metz proposed the following increment/(decrement) prospective fuel and fuel-related cost factors by customer class, excluding regulatory fees:
+In his testimony, Public Staff witness Dustin R. Metz stated that, based on his investigation, the projected fuel and reagent costs are reasonable and were calculated appropriately with the exception of CertainTeed lawsuit-related costs.
+Therefore, witness Metz proposed the following increment/(decrement) fuel and fuel-related factors by customer class, excluding regulatory fees:

 N.C.
-Retail Customer Class Public Staff Proposed in ¢/kWh
+Retail Customer Class Increment/(Decrement) in ¢/kWh

 Residential 2.326

 Small General Service 2.499

 Medium General Service 2.456

 Large General Service 2.054

 Lighting 2.217

-The Commission concludes that the proposed increment/(decrement) prospective fuel and fuel-related cost factors set forth by Public Staff witness Metz are reasonable and appropriate for purposes of setting DEP's interim fuel cost rates in this proceeding.
+The Commission concludes that the proposed increment/(decrement) fuel and fuelrelated cost factors set forth by Company witness Harrington are reasonable.